okmarq/cypress/README.md

 ## APIs

+- register
   - user registration
+- login
   - user login
+- activity
   - get logged in user’s activities by a range of dates, for example, the range of dates may look like this “1/3/22 - 5/3/22”